Run a calculation on a Cloud TPU VM by using TensorFlow

 (vm)$ python3 tpu-test.py

-This script performs a simple computation on a each core of a TPU.
-The output displays the output from each TPU core.
+This script performs a computation on a each TensorCore of a TPU.
+The output will look similar to the following:

 PerReplica:{